 Sarmizegetusa Regia access

 The first part of the trip to Sarmizegetusa Regia Romania goes by quickly on the highway to Orastie.
 Driving by the Orastie Fortress (that also worth a short visit) and following the signposts through the mountain villages and then through the forest, you arrive at the fortress parking lot.
 The walk up to the citadel is not easy, but also not impossible.
 The fortress is one of the most interesting attractions in Romania, so it’s worth the effort to come here.
-A large parking lot is available and from here you walk about two kilometers up to the citadel.
+A large parking lot is available and from here you walk about two kilometres up to the citadel.

 Sarmizegetura Regia map: